despolov/f1-stats/README.md

 - Used and New tyres count for each driver from every available session before the race

+- Stints for each driver from every available session before the race

 ## Sources

 - Data source: <https://openf1.org/>